[Home ] [Archive] [ فارسی ]

 Department of Clinical Sciences, Faculty of Veterinary Medicine, Shahid Chamran University of Ahvaz, Ahvaz, Iran , mi.jalali@scu.ac.ir

-Abstract: (10 Views)
+Abstract: (316 Views)

-Background and Aim: Given the significance, widespread complications, and increasing prevalence of diabetes as a chronic metabolic disease, and considering the regenerative and tissue repair-stimulating effects of platelet-rich plasma (PRP) and erythropoietin (EPO), this study aimed to compare the effects of PRP and EPO on hematological indices and bone marrow cytology in diabetic rats.
+Background and Aim: Diabetes, a chronic metabolic disorder with increasing prevalence, exerts detrimental effects on the hematological system and bone marrow.
+Given the growth-stimulating and tissue-repair properties of platelet-rich plasma (PRP) and erythropoietin (EPO), this study aimed to compare their effects on hematological and cytological indices of bone marrow in diabetic rats.

-Keywords: Diabetes, PRP, Erythropoietin, Hematology, Bone Marrow
+Keywords: Diabetes, Platelet-Rich Plasma (PRP), Erythropoietin (EPO), Hematology, Bone Marrow

 Type of Study: Research | Subject: medicine, paraclinic